GreedYLearner1146/HELA-VFA/README.md

 The backbone for our HELA-VFA is the ResNet-12.

 ## Code Instructions ##
 The codes instructions presented in this github utilized miniImageNet as an example.
 Instructions for other dataset may be uploaded in the future.
+Link to the folder for the miniImageNet dataset that we performed our simulation on : https://drive.google.com/drive/folders/1X8Bvfteog9eENSW5flcdc_D09QYBaoMJ?usp=drive_link

 1) Run the Data_Preparation.py, which consists of the library packages, as well as the train-test split.
 The casting of the images into the respective array format are also performed.
 2) Run the Data_Augmentation.py, which contains the essential transformations for data augmentation.
 These include horizontal and vertical flips, as well as rotations by 90 and 270 degrees, all at a probability of 0.5 (p = 0.5).